mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:

 name:     Overload
-text:     Give your General +1 Attack and heal your General for 1.
+text:     Give your General +1⚔️ and heal your General for 1.

 name:     Propagate Rage
 text:     Summon a Ripper Egg.

 name:     Rage Reactor
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 Whenever your General destroys an enemy, summon a Ripper Egg on that space.

 name:     Razor Skin
-text:     Give all friendly minions +1 Attack.
+text:     Give all friendly minions +1⚔️.
 Put a random Battle Pet into your hand.

 name:     Rex
 text:     **Rebirth**